arun-kushwaha04/Social-Media-Application-Frontend/README.md

 ### Frontend
 1. Login-SingUp pages:
-    - Registeration of new users.
+    - Registration of new users.
     - Login A register user.
     - Send Password reset email using SMTP service.
     - Verification of user's email using SMTP service.